Function available in CINEMA 4D Broadcast, Studio

 , which works similarly within the Field functionality.

 Above, a noise (Voronoi) is used to define position and rotation of the clones via its gray scale values.

 The Shader Effector primarily uses a texture’s gray scale values to transform clones.
 To do this, the texture somehow needs to be projected onto the clones.
-UV-mapping is used in place of Texture tags.
+UV-mapping is used in place of Material tags.

 The Shader Texture can also be used to color clones (as well a Lights!) directly.
 Simply define the following:

 - A texture in the Shading tab (faster method) or

 - Drag a material containing a texture in a texture channel onto the Shader Effector and select the corresponding texture channel in the Shading tab’s Channel menu.
 In case you have several Material tags, simply drag the corresponding tag into the Material tag field. (offers better projection control).

 When using linear or radial clone modes, we recommend using the 2D-U Color Gradient shader.